What is Facebook Relevance Score & How Does it Affect Performance?

 This added metric is not only going to reward you for creating better ads that people like, but will also reward you for targeting the right people.

 Plus, isn’t it going to be nice to get even more relevant and appealing ads when you’re browsing Facebook?
 Sayonara Adblocker!

-Okay, what’s the deal with the relevance score and how does it work?
+So, what’s the deal with the relevance score and how does affect my ads?